Breathe Better with Whole-Home Air Filtration in Boise

 These filters have a MERV rating of 1721, depending on the model.
 This rating indicates how well a filter can pull out pollutants from the air.

-Because of their high-efficiency filtration performance, HEPA filters are thick and can reduce airflow.
-It’s important to check with TML Service Experts to make sure your heating and cooling system can run with one.
+Because of their high-efficiency filtration performance, HEPA filters are thick and can limit airflow.
+It’s important to ask TML Service Experts to make sure your heating and cooling system can run with one.

 Media air cleaners are much thicker than basic air filters.
 They’re often four to five times wider—or more.
 This barrier fits snugly against your HVAC equipment.